evashim/HackTivate/README.md

 ## AI Tools Used

-CashCue uses explainable rule-based AI logic, not a black-box model.
-The system calculates:
+CashCue uses a hybrid AI approach that combines explainable rule-based financial logic with an external AI API.

+First, the system calculates the user’s financial readiness using transparent rule-based logic.
+The calculation considers:

 - commitment ratio,
 - savings rate,